Bybrook River: Natural history

 The Bybrook has significant populations of water crowfoot, native white-clawed crayfish and dippers.
 However, the crayfish are under threat from the invasive species American signal crayfish.
-Miller's thumbs and lampreys also are to be found in the waters, alongside recolonising populations of otter and beaver.
-Notable bird species include Grey wagtail, kingfisher and reed bunting.
+Miller's thumbs and lampreys are also found in the river, alongside recolonising populations of otters and beavers.
+Notable bird species include grey wagtail, kingfisher and reed bunting.
 Just south of Slaughterford the river passes between two Sites of Special Scientific Interest at Colerne Park and Monk's Wood and Honeybrook Farm.
 These environments contain many rare meadow and aquatic plants including meadowsweet, common meadow-rue, hemlock water-dropwort and golden-saxifrage.

 Hydrology

 The Environment Agency measures flow rates in the Bybrook at Middlehill, near Box.
 The mean flow rate is 57.25 cuft/s.
 A peak flow of 487.6 cuft/s was recorded on 2 January 2003 and a minimum flow of 4.95 cuft/s on 18 September 1990.

-As of 2022, the Department for Environment Food & Rural Affairs has determined the Bybrook to have a moderate ecological status due to sewage discharge, livestock management and agricultural fertiliser usage.
+As of 2022, the Department for Environment, Food & Rural Affairs has classified the Bybrook as having moderate ecological status due to sewage discharge, livestock management and agricultural fertiliser usage.

 Mills

 There is evidence of at least 20 mill sites along the Bybrook; many were seasonal and only operated when there was sufficient water.
-In Roman times, the mills were exclusively used for grinding corn, but by the end of the 12th century, this part of Wiltshire became an important centre for the wool trade.
-Mills were converted to the cleansing and thickening of wool, a process known as fulling.
+In Roman times, the mills were exclusively used for grinding corn, but by the end of the 12th century this part of Wiltshire had become an important centre for the wool trade.
+Mills were converted for the cleansing and thickening of wool, a process known as fulling.

 Fulling mills were established by Sir John Fastolf in Castle Combe, along the Bybrook, in the thirteenth and fourteenth centuries, supporting a thriving woollen industry.

-With the decline of the woollen industry in the 17th century, accelerated by the Civil War and plague, many mills returned to grain, and fulling finally ceased when steam power shifted cloth-making to the north in the Industrial Revolution.
+With the decline of the woollen industry in the 17th century, accelerated by the Civil War and plague, many mills returned to grain, and fulling operations finally ceased when steam power shifted cloth-making to northern England during the Industrial Revolution.
 The rise in demand for paper for packaging from nearby Bristol led to many mills converting to papermaking in the 18th and 19th centuries.
 Among them was Bathford Mill, just upstream of the confluence with the Avon, where papermaking began in 1809; paper for banknotes and passports is still made there by Portals.

 Chapps Mill paper mill, which is associated with Slaughterford although it is in Colerne parish, continued in production until the 1990s.